snowdrop/snowdrop-site-angular/README.md

 More details on running a local version of the backend are available [here][2].

+## Documentation and Guides settings

+These parts of the site can be configured using the [registry.json][3] file, which contains a list of documents to be displayed.

 ## Production Build

 Location of the [backend][2] can be determined at runtime (via `settings.json`) or at build time.